KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 Mutual information analysis plays a crucial role in capturing non-linear relationships between features and depression indicators.
 This approach is particularly valuable for identifying complex behavioral patterns that may not be apparent through traditional linear analysis.
 The implementation employs sophisticated estimation techniques to accurately quantify the mutual information between features and depression severity, enabling the selection of features that provide unique information about depressive states.

-Principal Component Analysis (PCA) serves as the cornerstone of our dimensionality reduction strategy, with separate implementations for each modality to preserve their unique characteristics.
+Principal Component Analysis (PCA) serves as the cornerstone of the dimensionality reduction strategy, with separate implementations for each modality to preserve their unique characteristics.
 The variance threshold for component selection is determined through careful analysis of the cumulative explained variance, balanced against the need for clinical interpretability.
 This approach ensures that the reduced feature space maintains strong connections to clinically relevant behavioral patterns while achieving significant dimensionality reduction.

 The temporal aspects of depression manifestation are captured through sophisticated feature extraction techniques that analyze behavioral patterns across multiple time scales.
 Rolling window statistics enable the capture of dynamic patterns, providing insights into both immediate manifestations of depressive symptoms and longer-term behavioral changes.
 The implementation employs adaptive window sizes to account for the varying temporal characteristics of different behavioral indicators.